 This is my family’s favorite way to do math.
 A few times a week, I create a real-life problem for my children to solve.
 It forces me to think about how I use math for more than just cooking or shopping.
 The problems that I give the children are ones that don’t come up every day and are associated with household projects, such as painting rooms, building a fence, tiling the kitchen, or creating a garden plot.
 The problems may also require the children to actually measure the room or garden plot.

 However, I don’t give them problems that they can’t relate to, such as calculating mortgage interest or earnings on an annuity.
 But, they are always multi-step problems and they are permitted to work together to solve them.
+Some additional ways that I create real life math problems for ages 6-16 can be found in my book, 100 Ways to Motivate Kids.
 When I run out of ideas, I might use problems from a book such as 65 Short Mysteries You Solve with Math.